FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Forum=Links to http://lichess.org/forum.
 It is Lichess's webforum, where users can discuss various topics, chess-related or not.
 These are sometimes called "bulletin boards".
 "Forum" is one of the links at the top of every page, so keep it as short as possible.

-%s posted in discussion %s=The first %s is the player's name and the second %s is the title of the discussion in the forum.
+%s posted in topic %s=The first %s is the player's name and the second %s is the title of the topic in the forum.
+By "topic" here we mean a discussion, sometimes called a "thread" in this context.
 This is one of the messages that appears in the activity feed on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.

 Players=The alt text (what you see when you hover the mouse over) of the "People" link at the top of every page.